florianhartig/BayesianTools/Publications/SpeichEtAl-SMCForModelCalibration/readme.md

 ---
-title: "Speich et al., Sequential Monte-Carlo algorithms for Bayesian model calibration"
-abstract: "This folder documents the scripts used to generate the simulations described in the manuscript “Sequential Monte-Carlo algorithms for Bayesian model calibration – a review and method comparison” by M. Speich, C.F.
-Dormann and F. Hartig, currently in revision."
-editor_options:
-  chunk_output_type: console
 output:
   html_document:
-    toc: yes
     keep_md: yes
 ---

+# Speich et al., Sequential Monte-Carlo algorithms for Bayesian model calibration

+**Summary:** This folder documents the scripts used to generate the simulations described in the manuscript “Sequential Monte-Carlo algorithms for Bayesian model calibration – a review and method comparison” by M. Speich, C.F.
+Dormann and F. Hartig, currently in revision.

 ## How to use the SMC function in your own work